Welcome to today's edition of the Rush 24-7 podcast.

 These guys are at war with us.

-Sitting down at a table and talking about all the quote war crimes that he committed as an F-16 pilot.
+Sitting down at a table and talking about all the, quote, war crimes that he committed as an F-16 pilot.

 They make him describe his flight from Jordan to when it came down.

-The first minute must have thirty.
+The first minute must have 30 minutes.

 Well, here's the thing.